 Choose a model of a physiological system from the project list below or from literature, according to your interest.
-Perform mathematical analysis of the model and evaluate its properties with a comparison of published experimental data, if possible.
-Otherwise you should make a qualitative assessment of the properties of your model.
+Perform mathematical analysis of the model by means of the concept you have learnt in the course.
+Also, evaluate its properties with a comparison of published experimental data, if possible.
+Otherwise you should make a qualitative assessment of the properties of your model by means of simulation.
 Draw conclusions on the relationships among structure and function.
 Perform a critical analysis of the model quality and the accuracy.

 The articles given in the project list below are only startup material for your projects.
-You are expected to perform a literature survey on your own as well.
+You are expected to perform a literature survey on your topic.